rdrr1990/datascience101/automating/mohanty_automation_guide.md

 (RMarkdown ninjas can skip this section.)

 In `RStudio`, create a new `RNotebook` and save it as `pewpoliticaltemplate.Rmd` in the `automating` folder you just created.
 This document will likely knit to `HTML` by default; hold down the `knit` button to change it to `PDF`.
 Add fields to the header as desired.
-The sample header below automatically puts today's date on the document by parsing the expression next to `Date:` as `R` code.
+The sample header below automatically puts today's date on the document by parsing the expression next to `Date:` as `R` code. `classoption: landscape` may help with wide tables.

 Next add an `R` code chunk to `pewpoliticaltemplate.Rmd` to take care of background stuff like formatting.
 Though setting a working directory would not be needed just to knit the `Rmd`, the directory must be set by `knitr::opts_chunk$set(root.dir = '...')` to automate document prep. (`setwd` isn't needed in the `Rmd` but setting the working directory separately in `Console` is recommended if you're still editing.)